All departures are on sale through June 26!

 Sixth day

-(optional) Ascent of Corno Grande
+(optional) climb to Corno Grande

 Fonte Cerreto can be reached from L'Aquila by taking the M6 bus.
 If you arrive by train, get off in the capital of Abruzzo and continue by bus to the base of the cable car to Campo Imperatore.
 Timetables and information are available at https://www.ama.laquila.it/linee-e-orari/elenco-linee-ama.